yashkaps/4-in-a-row-game/README.md

 # 4-in-a-row game (also called connect-4)
-Aiming to implement an AI that can play the board game 4-in-a-row
+Implementing the board game connect-4

 ## Update
 As of the latest commit, 2 player mode is already implemented, and works as intended.
 AI not yet implemented.